sadbro/pydirman/README.md

 ## `EDN`

 This stands for "edit-source-nano".
-It opens your current nano configuration in a buffer of NANO.<br>
+It opens your current nano run configuration in a buffer of NANO.<br>
+**The path is at /etc/nanorc**

+## `EDV`

+This stands for "edit-source-vim".
+It opens your current vim run configuration file in a buffer of VIM.<br>
 **The path is at /etc/nanorc**

 ## `U`